 Does This Benefit Your Customer?

-Business goals and mission statements are often centered around your customers; your business partnership should be too.
+Business goals and mission statements are often centred around your customers; your business partnership should be too.
 The investment in your customer’s experience is paramount.

-For example, Pottery Barn found that their customers’ were repeatedly asking what colors to paint their walls to best complement their furniture.
-In response, Pottery Barn partnered with Benjamin Moore to create an exclusive paint line and a website component that helped customers select paint colors based on their furniture choices.
+For example, Pottery Barn found that their customers’ were repeatedly asking what colours to paint their walls to best complement their furniture.
+In response, Pottery Barn partnered with Benjamin Moore to create an exclusive paint line and a website component that helped customers select paint colours based on their furniture choices.
 This strategic partnership expands a customer’s journey from a purchase into an experience.